 - the plate border size (default is 1.5 in.
 37 mm).
+See Step 2 to determine what border to use.

 - the plate grade,

 - the plate size in X & Y,

 - the number of points to measure for the horizontal, vertical and diagonal line segments,

 - pick the label location,

 - the plate serial number,

 - the temperature for the top and bottom of the plate and,

 - the alignment tolerance.